 Finally, avoid the temptation to sand away visible crowning.
 While you’ll have to do this eventually, you need to ensure that planks and panels have dried out before reaching for a sander and stripping away precious millimetres of surface material.

 Creaking boards aren’t just a symptom of old floors.
 If your floor hasn’t been installed correctly, it might only be weeks before you start noticing creaks and loose boards.
-To overcome the problem, make sure the subfloor layer has been correctly installed.
+To overcome the problem, make sure your flooring is correctly installed.
 If there are no audible squeaks here, you likely won’t experience issues with the floorboard layer.

 You’ll know if you’re dealing with a buckling floor.
 In this scenario, entire planks can lift upwards, resulting in a serious trip hazard.
 Once again, moisture is a likely culprit.
 However, you may also be dealing with water intrusion from other sources, such as a burst pipe or concealed leak.
-In any case, the buckling is occurring because the adhesives used to fit your flooring in place have been compromised.
+In any case, the buckling occurs because the adhesives used to fit your flooring have been compromised.

 As with cupping and crowning, you’ll need to always monitor moisture levels.
 First, focus on the subfloor and ensure you’re keeping humidity levels in check once your flooring has been fitted.
 It’s also important to keep on top of spillages.
 Wiping these up as soon as they occur will prevent superficial staining, but also limit the incidence of buckling.